 Inside, several frescoes and wood icons can be admired.
 The church complex once included an inn and a monastery but both were destroyed.
 The church itself was restored several times after damage from earthquakes, and is noted for its unique library that houses a large collection of books related to Byzantine music.

 Be sure to check the church's websites for news of concerts and other events, which are available to the public.

 Address: Strada Stavropoleos 4, Bucharest

-In the Old City, the Old Princely Court was the palatial residence of Wallachian princes, including Vlad Tepes, otherwise known as Vlad the Impaler, who inspired Bram Stoker's tale of Dracula.
+Located in the heart of the Old City, the Old Princely Court (Curtea Veche) was the palatial residence of Wallachian princes.
+Perhaps its best-known occupant was Vlad Tepes, otherwise known as Vlad the Impaler, who inspired Bram Stoker's tale of Dracula.
 A statue of the infamous Romanian prince stands among what's left from the past, including the court's walls, several arches, and columns.

 Address: Strada Franceza 25-31, Bucharest

 6. Revolution Square